tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 [Max Key Prefixes - count × prefix_len bytes]
 ```

-File positions use delta encoding with varint compression: the first position is stored as-is, subsequent positions store the delta from the previous position.
+File positions use delta encoding with varint compression · the first position is stored as-is, subsequent positions store the delta from the previous position.
 This typically achieves 50-70% compression for sequential file positions.

 **Lookup Process**